Here is our proposal for spending 2 days in Venice itinerary. Venice, Italy, stands apart from just about every other city on earth.

-This event takes place every September and is designed to showcase the rich potential that the area has in matters film.
+This event takes place every September and is designed to showcase the productive potential that the area has in matters film.

 Take a Tour of the Venetian Lagoon

-This is because you get to experience the entire city in ways that a casual visit to the city alone cannot accord.
+That is because you get to experience the entire city in ways that a casual trip alone cannot accord.

 While taking this tour, be sure to arm yourself with a digital camera, video, or even a smartphone.

-The events, landmarks, and facilities you get to capture are memorable and the only ones of their kinds.
+The events, landmarks, and facilities you get to capture are memorable and the only ones of their kind.

 Do you want to skip the (long) lines when you visit one of Venice’s marvels?
 Check this list of skip the line tours for your 2 days in Venice trip.